Listing for Wisconsin home includes photo of risqué sign in bedroom: ‘I … didn’t notice it’ - NewsBreak

 A real-estate listing in Wisconsin is going viral on social media thanks to a risqué sign that hangs above the headboard in one of the bedrooms — a sign that declares the area “Poundtown.”

 “When I originally listed it, I just kind of didn’t notice it, really,” said Spencer Hegenbarth, the RE/MAX agent representing the property.
-“They have a lot of signs in their house.”Gov. Ivey responds to Maxine Waters’ comments calling campaign ad ‘racist’
+“They have a lot of signs in their house.”Netflix loses 200K subscribers, shares drop 23%

 Hegenbarth isn’t exaggerating.
 The owners of the Onalaska home hung decorative signs in almost every corner of every room, from signs reading “EAT” and “Pantry” in the kitchen, to signs reading “brush & floss” or “please seat yourself” in the bathrooms.